Tail Fetish

 Overview

 Tail fetishism, listed clinically as caudaphilia, is a partialism in which a tail becomes a primary focus of erotic attraction.
-Because humans have no tail, the interest is distinctive among partialisms: rather than an anatomical feature, it usually attaches to worn or imagined tails — costume and fursuit tails, animal-style accessories, or the tails of anthropomorphic and fantasy figures.
+Because humans have no tail, the interest is distinctive among partialisms: rather than an anatomical feature, it attaches to worn or imagined tails, meaning costume and fursuit tails, animal-style accessories, or the tails of anthropomorphic and fantasy figures.
 As Wikipedia's article on partialism records, the tail (caudaphilia) is one of the named foci of body-part interest.
-This article covers the interest's terminology, its place between partialism and fantasy/role-play subcultures, how it is typically expressed, and why dedicated evidence on it is essentially absent.
+This article covers the terminology, the interest's place between partialism and fantasy role-play subcultures, how it is typically expressed, and why dedicated evidence on it is close to absent.

 History & origins